longylian6/make_acado_solver/README.md

 This folder contains code to Automatically generate an MPC controller using ACADO toolkit.

-The file **nmpc_solver_setup.cpp** is what defines the MPC controller and it is this you should change in order the change the controller.
+The file **nmpc_solver_setup.cpp** is what defines the MPC controller and it is this you should change in order to change the controller.
 Then build/install it using the explanation below.
 As an example it easy to change the prediction horizon if that is prefered.

 Prerequests:
 ------